 Our Foundation will support you every step of the way- from creating letters and emails to drafting the message for your peers.

-If you are interested in memorializing your loved one with a named fund, please reach out to Allison Wesalo at [email protected] or fill out the contact us form.
+If you are interested in memorializing your loved one with a named fund, please contact the MJHS Foundation.

 Start a Memorial Fund

 To celebrate what would have been our son Louie’s birthday, we established The Louis Arturo Rago Memorial Fund to ensure that all families with terminally ill children can receive the specialized, compassionate care that made such a difference for them.